4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Deoksugung Palace

-Built in the late 16th century by King Seonjo of the Joseon Dynasty, it was originally called Gyeongun-gung but changed its name to Deoksugung after being reconstructed during the reign of King Gojong.
+Built in the late 16th century by King Seonjo of the Joseon Dynasty, it was initially called Gyeongun-gung.
+Still, it changed its name to Deoksugung after being reconstructed during the reign of King Gojong.

 The distinctive fusion of traditional Korean and European influences found in the architecture of Joseon-era compounds makes them a truly unique sight.

-The Seokjojeon West Building is a later addition; it was opened in 1938 as the House of Yi Art Museum.
-It continues to serve as the National Museum of Modern and Contemporary Art.
+The Seokjojeon West Building is a later addition.
+It was opened in 1938 as the House of Yi Art Museum and continues to serve as the National Museum of Modern and Contemporary Art.

 You can also book a walking tour and learn about the history of this impressive palace.
-It is done during the night, for a more impressive view.
+The tour is done during the night for a more impressive view.

 Address: 100-120 99 Sejong-daero, Jung-gu, Seoul